Flying Across the Country in a Small Plane in VR.

 Pattern and Landing.

-It’s time to land so as your approaching the airport level off at 1500 ft being pattern altitude.
+It’s time to land so as you’re approaching the airport level off at 1500 ft being pattern altitude.
 Reduce.
 Power and trim for the top of the white arc on your speed indicator.
 This will be about 90 knots.
 Once you have slowed maintain height and trim to maintain altitude.
 You can select 10 degrees of flap now.
 Your view will change a little nose down so be ready as the flaps extend.
 The flaps cause extra drag so your aircraft will slow.
 Monitor the speed and keep it at no less than 90 knots.

 Pre Landing Checks.